PatternPal/PatternPal/docs/dev/recognizers/design/recognizer.md

 ### Example recognizer

-This recognizer checks whether there is a class which has a static, non-private method which is used by one of its other methods.
+This recognizer checks whether there is a class that has a static, non-private method which is used by one of its other methods.

 ```csharp